Lightweight Directory Access Protocol

 A common use of LDAP is to provide a central place to store usernames and passwords.
 This allows many different applications and services to connect to the LDAP server to validate users.

 LDAP is a simpler (lightweight) subset of the standards in the X.500 series, particularly the X.511 Directory Access Protocol.
 Because of this relationship, LDAP is sometimes called X.500 Lite.

+The main components of LDAP are: